Stateful Data Flow Beta Build composable event-driven data pipelines in minutes.

 Conclusion

-This blog taught us how to build data pipelines with Fluvio via InfinyOn Cloud.
-Now that we built and published all the smartmodules, creating a new pipeline that reads external sources and notifies Slack or Discord is a 2 step process:
+This blog taught us how to build dataflow with Fluvio via InfinyOn Cloud.
+Now that we built and published all the smartmodules, creating a new dataflow that reads external sources and notifies Slack or Discord is a 2 step process:

 1. Create and run the http-source connector